 Instructor(s): B. Fischer Terms Offered: Winter

-Prerequisite(s): background in Latin American Studies, Latin American History, and/or legal history useful
+Prerequisite(s): Some coursework in Latin American studies, urban studies, and/or history

 LACS 26722.
 Literatura y escuela.
 100 Units.